Charles06x/logistic-regression/README.md

 Logistic regression code implemented with no scikit library.

-In the ``LOGISTIC REGRESSION`` file, you can find a sample output of the code after execution.
+In the ``LOGISTIC REGRESSION.pdf`` file, you can find a sample output of the code after execution.